IDRFV/IDRFV/README.md

 ## About Me

 My work focuses on solving complex data challenges with a structured, analytical approach and clear communication.
-I am passionate about leveraging data to drive impactful business decisions.
+I bring a unique perspective from my background in IT operations, where I gained a deep understanding of how data, technology, and business intersect.
+This combination allows me to deliver impactful insights and drive strategic decisions with confidence.

 Thank you for visiting my GitHub profile!